Werner von Siemens

 Ernst Werner Siemens (von Siemens from 1888; /ˈsiːmənz/ SEEM-ənz; [ˈziːməns, -mɛns]; 13 December 1816 – 6 December 1892) was a German electrical engineer, inventor and industrialist.
 Siemens's name has been adopted as the SI unit of electrical conductance, the siemens.
-He founded the electrical and telecommunications conglomerate Siemens.
+He founded the electrical and telecommunications conglomerate Siemens and invented the electric tram, trolley bus, electric locomotive and electric elevator.

+His dynamo laid the foundation for the modern age of electricity and he was involved in the development of the electric car.

 Biography

 Early years

-Ernst Werner Siemens was born in Lenthe, today part of Gehrden, near Hannover, in the Kingdom of Hanover in the German Confederation, the fourth child (of fourteen) of a tenant farmer of the Siemens family, an old family of Goslar, documented since 1384.
-He was a brother of Carl Heinrich von Siemens and Carl Wilhelm Siemens, sons of Christian Ferdinand Siemens (31 July 1787 – 16 January 1840) and wife Eleonore Deichmann (1792 – 8 July 1839).
+Ernst Werner Siemens was born in Lenthe, today part of Gehrden, near Hannover, in the Kingdom of Hanover in the German Confederation, the third child (of fourteen) of Christian Ferdinand Siemens (31 July 1787 – 16 January 1840) and wife Eleonore Deichmann (1792 – 8 July 1839).
+His father was a tenant farmer of the Siemens family, an old family of Goslar, documented since 1384.
+Carl Heinrich von Siemens and Carl Wilhelm Siemens were his brothers.

 Middle years

 After finishing school, Siemens intended to study at the Bauakademie Berlin.
 However, since his family was highly indebted and thus could not afford to pay the tuition fees, he chose to join the Prussian Military Academy's School of Artillery and Engineering, between the years 1835–1838, instead, where he received his officers training.
-Siemens was thought of as a good soldier, receiving various medals, and contributing to the invention of electrically-charged sea mines, which were used to combat a Danish blockade of Kiel.
+Siemens was thought of as a good soldier, receiving various medals, and contributing to the invention of electrically-charged sea mines, which were used to combat a Danish blockade of Kiel during the First Schleswig War.

 Upon returning home from war, he chose to work on perfecting technologies that had already been established and eventually became known worldwide for his advances in various technologies.
 In 1843 he sold the rights to his first invention to Elkington of Birmingham.
 Siemens invented a telegraph that used a needle to point to the right letter, instead of using Morse code.
 Based on this invention, he founded the company Telegraphen-Bauanstalt von Siemens & Halske on 1 October 1847, with the company opening a workshop on 12 October.

 The company was internationalised soon after its founding.
 One brother of Werner represented him in England (Sir William Siemens) and another in St. Petersburg, Russia (Carl von Siemens), each earning recognition.
 Following his industrial career, he was ennobled in 1888, becoming Werner von Siemens.
 He retired from his company in 1890 and died in 1892 in Berlin.

-The company, reorganized as Siemens & Halske AG, Siemens-Schuckertwerke and – since 1966 – Siemens AG was later led by his brother Carl, his sons Arnold, Wilhelm, and Carl Friedrich, his grandsons Hermann and Ernst and his great-grandson Peter von Siemens.
+The company, reorganized as Siemens & Halske, Siemens-Schuckertwerke and – since 1966 – Siemens was later led by his brother Carl, his sons Arnold, Wilhelm, and Carl Friedrich, his grandsons Hermann and Ernst and his great-grandson Peter von Siemens.
 Siemens AG is one of the largest electrotechnological firms in the world.
 The von Siemens family still owns 6% of the company shares (as of 2013) and holds a seat on the supervisory board, being the largest shareholder.